-The best time to hike the Columbine Lake Trail is mid-July through mid-September.
+The best months to hike the Columbine Lake Trail are mid-July through mid-September.
 These three months are your sweet spot – high-elevation snowbanks will mostly have melted off, and fall snowstorms shouldn’t be a threat.

 Start your hike in the morning and plan on reaching Columbine Lake by noon to avoid afternoon rain and erratic alpine thunderstorms.

 If you choose to hike in the off-season, prepare for cold temperatures and the possibility of snow.
 Snowshoeing is possible on this trail, but the avalanche risk in this area is very high.
 Exercise extreme caution and get in touch with the San Juan Forest Service before you go.